RicardoSantiagoAraujo/wriTeX/scripts/docs/source/contents/usage.rst

 Installation
 ------------

-To use arTeX, first install it using pip:
+To use wriTeX, first install it using pip:

 .. code-block:: console